-The window remained in the parish house stairway until 1992 when the Vestry of the Church of the Redeemer voted unanimously to donate the window, by then in need of significant conservation, to MCHS.
-At the end of 2019, MCHS completed restoration of Acorn Hall and its original family art gallery where the St. Cecilia Window will be housed on permanent display for the public to enjoy.
-Conservation of the window by Serpentino Stained Glass Studio of Needham, MA began October 2020, and it is scheduled to be unveiled upon its completion at the end of 2021.
+The window remained in the parish house stairway until 1992 when the Vestry of Church of the Redeemer voted unanimously to donate the window, by then in need of significant conservation, to MCHS.
+At the end of 2019, MCHS completed restoration of Acorn Hall and its original family art gallery where the St. Cecilia Window is now housed on permanent display for the public to enjoy following conservation of the window by Serpentino Stained Glass Studio of Needham, MA in September 2021.